 But it took until 2013 for bookmakers to propose opening their markets on politics too.
 This suggestion was shut down by the Nevada Gaming Control Board and the issue hasn’t really surfaced since.

 In 2018, states were finally able to pass sports betting legislation and we’ve seen a boom in that industry ever since.
-But newly legal bookmakers in the US still aren’t able to offer political odds or other markets.
-For now, they’re sticking to sports like the MLB, NHL, NBA and NFL.
+But newly legal US bookmakers still aren’t able to offer political odds or other markets.
+For now, they’re sticking to MLB betting, NHL betting, NBA betting and NFL betting.

 The reason politics betting banned in the US is because of fears the markets could interfere with democracy.
 There is concern that punters could seek to influence elections – whether they be presidential races or small-level regional elections – and claim a big payout for doing so.